 What Do Tasting Notes Tell Us About Coffee?

 Tasting notes are descriptions of the flavor, aroma, and character of a coffee.
 Once you identify flavor notes you like, you’ll know what type of coffee you love.
 It tells us a lot about the region where the coffee was grown or processed in, as different regions are known for different flavor profiles.
 It also hints at the coffee roast, as different roasts have a specific taste profile.

 Why Can’t I Taste Some of the Flavor Notes?

 Taste is subjective, and like any skill, tasting takes practice.
 You might be able to pick up that coffee tastes “nutty,” but is it hazelnut?
 Almond?
 Peanut?
 Additionally, the person next to you might taste something different, as no two people will taste the exact same thing.
 You can try tasting the difference with our Downtown Blend coffee, which has notes of roasted nuts, cedar, and sweet herbs.

 Flavors also fluctuate depending on the climate, similar to how fruit grown in different areas might produce slightly different flavors based on the climate, soil, etc.

 Tasting coffees is not a test, it’s a method of comparing and contrasting coffee flavors.
 When you can differentiate between coffee tastes, you can appreciate the nuances each coffee offers.

-Some ways you can get better at tasting coffee at home include coffee cupping, practice using the flavor wheel, online classes, online tutorials, and/or free tastings with a professional present.
+Some ways you can get better at tasting coffee at home include coffee cupping, practice using the flavor wheel, online tutorials, and/or free tastings with a professional present.
 Anyone can start practicing their tasting skills and it’s a fun activity to do at home.

 - Tags: Coffee tasting